openshift/windows-machine-config-bootstrapper/tools/ansible/docs/ocp-4-4-with-windows-server.md

 #### API rate limit exceeded error when running WSU

 The WSU playbook uses GitHub API to fetch releases for WMCB.
-You might encounter an API rate limit exceeded error while running the WSU playbook in `TASK [Get release]`.
+You might encounter an API rate limit exceeded error while running the WSU playbook in `TASK [Get release]` and `TASK [Get latest 0.8.x cni plugins version]`.
 The issue occurs due to GitHub rate-limiting unauthenticated requests at 60 requests per hour.
 As a workaround, wait for the rate-limit to reset (at most 1 hour) before running the playbook again.

 ## Test Windows workload